flyingwhale/poc/README.markdown

    * Redis
    * MongoDb
    * It's own filesystem based engine.
- * APC (experimental, performs and works well on a webserver, but unfortunately the cli interface is not behaves like it should and cannot be unit tested properly so I don't include it in the master)
+ * APC (experimental, performs and works well on a webserver, but unfortunately the CLI interface is not behaves like it should and cannot be unit tested properly so I don't include it in the master)
  * Cache tagging
     * For this feature we utilize MySQL, but more are coming
     * Cache Invalidation by tags